1942

 to slide them into the flames.

-Cremation took twenty minutes.
+Cremation took about twenty minutes.

 When the ashes had cooled